 Founder and Creative Director of Studio Kmzero and type designer for Zfonts.
 Designer and Creative Director for Motion, Print and Advertising.
-Background in illustration, comic art and gaming development and strong experience in design for multimedia and the web.
+His professional background is in illustration, comic art and gaming development, with strong experience in design for multimedia and the web.
 Interested in mixing new technologies, user experience and visual storytelling.
-With his partners at Studio Kmzero, he has written and directed short animation videos, developed experimental software and websites, produced print projects, as well as providing a full range of design and consultancy services to clients.as providing a full range of design and consultancy services to clients.
+With his partners at Studio Kmzero, he has written and directed short animation videos, developed experimental software and websites, produced print projects, as well as providing a full range of design and consultancy services to clients.

 Giovanni Iozzi | https://it.linkedin.com/in/giovanniiozzi

-Born and raised in Florence, since 1988 he has been working as a system administrator for communication systems in companies that work in graphics, multimedia and interior design.
-In addition he expanded his career into research and development for the fields of strategic and operative marketing.
-From 1996 he has been teaching at the Fashion Institute of Technology and lately at the IED Firenze.
+Born and raised in Florence, since 1988, he has been working as a system administrator for communication systems in companies that work in graphics, multimedia and interior design.
+In addition, he expanded his career into research and development for the fields of strategic and operative marketing.
+From 1996, he has been teaching at the Fashion Institute of Technology and more recently at the IED Firenze.

 You will be living in a shared apartment located in a well lit and safe area.
 Rooms are twin-share.
 WiFi is available at all apartments.
 You will be provided with a set of clean sheets and towel upon arrival.